-Any person, including a member of the public, is able to make a complaint about the provision of facilities or services that the school provides.
-This policy outlines the procedure that the complainant and school must follow.
-Once a complaint has been made, it can be resolved or withdrawn at any stage.
+This policy outlines the procedure that the complainant and the academy will follow.
+Once a complaint has been made, it can be resolved or withdrawn at any stage

-The headteacher will be the first point of contact when following the complaints procedure.
+The headteacher and/or chair of Governors will delegate an appropriate person to be the first point of contact during the complaint's procedure.